 When you first meet J'zargo, he'll ask you if you've yet mastered the Expert-level Destruction spells.
 Normally, you can only say no, causing him to gloat that he'll be the first.
 However, if you take the Expert Perk in the Destruction Tree, you can tell him that yes you have.
 J'zargo is legitimately impressed, and a little surprised.

 Similarly, if you hurry into Farengar's quarters after sending news of the dragon attack to Jarl Balgruuf, you can ask about his dragon project before the Jarl comes in.
 If you have raised your enchanting, destruction, or alchemy skill high enough, you can show off your knowledge of said skill by using jargon that only someone proficient in that skill would know.
 Like J'zargo, Farengar is impressed by your knowledge.

-If you get married, the game keeps track of people you've helped, become guildmates with, and/or become close allies with and people like that will be at your wedding, even if they have to travel from another part of the game world to do it.
+If you get married, the game keeps track of people you've helped, with whom you've become guildmates, and/or with whom you've become close allies.
+Three of these people will be at your wedding, even if they have to travel from another part of the game world to do it.

 Approach Captain Aldis while wearing Stormcloak armor and he'll ask you what the hell you're doing.
 You can apologize and end the conversation peacefully, or proclaim your loyalty to Ulfric Stormcloak, causing him to try and kill you.